robenkleene/continuous-deployment-with-sparkle/Continuous Deployment With Sparkle.md

 Nothing manual to ship to customers.

 Branch `master` is always ready to ship, creating a `X.X.X` version tag ships a build.
+Manually generate the appcast.

+### Two Manual Steps

+1. Create the tag
+2. Generate the appcast

 ---